ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of the `@id` attribute is `/EBMLSchema/element/@id`.

-The Element ID is encoded as a Variable Size Integer expressed in hexadecimal notation prefixed by a 0x that is read and stored in big-endian order.
+The Element ID is encoded as a Variable-Size Integer expressed in hexadecimal notation prefixed by a 0x that is read and stored in big-endian order.
 To reduce the risk of false positives while parsing EBML Streams, the Element IDs of the Root Element and Top-Level Elements **SHOULD**